Where to Eat: Taste of Sunnyside 2025

 Nepali food from Bajeko Sekuwa during Taste of Sunnyside 2023

-Sotto Le Stelle at Taste of Sunnyside 2023
+Empire Shop at Taste of Sunnyside 2024

 Brookside Market during Taste of Sunnyside 2023

-To that end, let’s look at some of our favorite restaurants in Sunnyside that are participating in this year’s Taste of Sunnyside on October 13.
+To that end, let’s look at some of our favorite restaurants in Sunnyside that are participating in this year’s Taste of Sunnyside on October 12.
 Please know that this list is nowhere near exhaustive, in terms of restaurants we like or those that are participating (see the full list here).
 It’s no easy feat to narrow down from 60-plus spots, and the good news is if you attend this event you won’t have to.
-Be sure to grab your tickets here before it sells out (it always does!).
+Be sure to grab your tickets here before it sells out (it usually does!).

 Some Favorite Restaurants in Sunnyside